AriFordsham/GHCWiki/rewrite-rules/worker-wrapper.md

   ```

-The design here intentionally works if the PRAGMA is ignored: the original reverse is used but all,
+The design here intentionally works if the PRAGMA is ignored: the original reverse is used by everyone,
 and worker gets removed as dead code.